openziti/ziti-browzer-bootstrapper/README.md

 ## Installing/Running

-Once the prerequisites are met, starting the `ziti-http-agent` should be relatively simple.
-To start the agent you will be expected to provide the following environment variables before starting the service.
+Once the prerequisites are met, starting the `ziti-browzer-bootstrapper` should be relatively simple.
+To start the bootstrapper you will be expected to provide the following environment variables before starting the service.
 If you are running with NodeJS, you'll set these as environment variables.
 If you're running via docker, you can either use a .env file or you can set environment variables.